Marine Science Teen Internship Program

-- Acquire leadership skills by taking on responsibilities such as advising and collaborating with first-year intern peers
+- Acquire leadership skills by taking on responsibilities such as advising and collaborating with first-year interns.

 Who can apply?

-Juniors and seniors at the Math, Science, & Technology Magnet Academy, Theodore Roosevelt High School, Felicitas & Gonzalo Mendez High School in Boyle Heights, California, and college students who have previously completed the internship program.
+Juniors and seniors at the Math, Science, & Technology Magnet Academy, Theodore Roosevelt High School, and Felicitas & Gonzalo Mendez High School in Boyle Heights, Los Angeles.

 A work permit and proof of authorization to work in the U.S. are required.